 Relations between the two-parties regarding Syria also remain tumultuous with Russia continuing to support the Assad regime with a view towards stabilizing the country in order to enable the fight against terrorism and prevent Syria from descending into a failed terrorist ran country.

 The United States, by contrast, has long taken the position that “Assad must go” before peace can be established in Syria and has attempted to prop up the so-called “moderate” opposition to the Assad regime while also combating Daesh terrorists.
 This position has placed the Obama administration in a conundrum with many of the rebels aligning themselves with former al-Qaeda affiliate al-Nusra Front under the umbrella group “The Army of Conquest.”

 The ceasefire brokered between US Secretary of State John Kerry and Russian Foreign Minister Sergey Lavrov was promising because it called for the two countries to coordinate airstrikes and came replete with a call by the United States for the rebels to disband from their al-Nusra allies.

 However, the rebels have refused to remove themselves from the ranks of the al-Nusra Front and have intensified rather than stopped their armed assault against Syrian Army forces in the days since the ceasefire went into effect on September 12.

 The latest tragedy in Syria looks to threaten the delicate ceasefire agreement, but at the same time highlights the importance of the deal in bringing the two sides together to coordinate.

-Posted by GPD on September 17, 2016, With 6552 Reads Filed under WarZone.
+Posted by GPD on September 17, 2016, With 6559 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.